lostjared/Acid.Cam.v2.OSX/README.md

 ![AI](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/AcidCam.jared.gif?raw=true "animation")

 ![ScreenShot](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/AcidCam2_ScreenShot.png?raw=true "screenshot")

-Acid Cam is a application that turns your webcam/video files into a work of art.
-Contains a lot of filters, and you can combine them with the custom filter option.
-It also supports plugins (write your own filters in C++).
-This project was created in hopes of providing some entertainment, or for the Glitch artist  to give you a starting image/video to use with other tools.
-There are also versions of this program for other platforms specifically Linux/Windows.

 The video Acid Cam outputs is saved at a very high bitrate.
 Sometimes you will need to lower the bitrate to view the video with a video player.
 I usually import the video into Final Cut Pro X then lower the bitrate by exporting it as H.264.
 Another program you could use would be Handbrake.
 The following image is of MediaInfo on a 4K video created with Acid Cam.
 The overall bitrate is very high.